Elehuris Montero Preview, Player Props: Rockies vs. White Sox

 Elehuris Montero At The Plate

-- Montero is hitting .208 with eight doubles, a triple, five home runs and six walks.
+- Montero is batting .220 with nine doubles, two triples, five home runs and six walks.

-- In five games this season, he has hit a long ball (9.8%, and 2.8% of his trips to the plate).
+- He has hit a home run in five games this year (9.6%), leaving the park in 2.7% of his trips to the dish.

+- In 34.6% of his games this season, Montero has notched at least one RBI.
+In five of those games (9.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.